 - Avoid buying from street vendors who approach you and offer to sell you something.

 - Avoid buying from children on the street, as there is no way of knowing if they have been forced into selling by an adult (or several adults).
-If you see a child begging for money or food, offer them some instead of buying something from them–it’s better not to encourage this behavior at all!
+If you see a child begging for money or food, offer them something instead of buying something from them- it’s better not to encourage this behavior at all!

 - Avoid buying anything from anyone who approaches you with a sob story about needing money, especially if they have an item in their hand already priced much higher than it should be.